How to install FREE Let's Encrypt certificate in Exchange Server? After configuring the internal and…

 Conclusion

-In this article, you learned how to export a list of mailboxes to CSV in Exchange.
+You learned how to export a list of mailboxes to CSV in Exchange.
 Use the Out-GridView cmdlet before exporting it to a CSV file.
 Did you use the PowerShell command to export a list of mailboxes to CSV in Exchange?

 Did you enjoy this article?
 You may also like List all SMTP addresses with PowerShell.
 Don’t forget to follow us and share this article.